dylan127c/agent-configs/readme.md

 ### USAGE

-After completing the configuration of the `profile.js` file, the following command can used to generate the specific clash configuration:
+After completing the configuration of the `profile.js` file, the following command can be used to generate the specific clash configuration:

 ```bash
 node -e "require('./run').run()"